mattfergoda/UWCLMS-Work-Sample/README.md

        diff -y output.txt keys/holmes.txt > diff.txt
     ```
     The output file `diff.txt` will print the program’s output for `holmes.txt` and the corresponding key side by side with `<` characters indicating lines that differ.
 Note that my program will have five lines of runtime information at the bottom of the output not included in the answer keys.
-    Here is example output from running the above command:
+    Here are the last few lines of output from running the above command:
     ```
     ...